-According to Nielson’s Global New Product Innovation Survey, 59% of consumers prefer to buy new products from brands familiar to them.
+According to a Nielson survey, 59% of consumers prefer to buy new products from brands familiar to them.

-As a small business, you may be competing against big brands with devoted customers.
-That’s why you have to find ways to differentiate–with a solid brand building process of your own.
+As a small business, you may be competing against big brands with devoted customers and unlimited marketing budgets.
+That’s why you have to find ways to stand out—with a solid brand building process of your own.

-Branding is much more than just a cool logo or well-placed advertisement.
+Branding is much more than just a cool logo or a well-placed advertisement.

 - Environment (storefront or office)

 - Website & online advertising

 - Sales & customer service